The following are the incorporation bylaws for Underground Theater, Inc.

 IV.
 BOARD OF DIRECTORS

-As reward for this volunteerism, members of the Board of Directors and the national-level administration team working with them will receive their membership renewal for free if they have held any one or combination of these positions for the six months prior to their renewal.
+As reward for this volunteerism, members of the Board of Directors and the national-level administration team working with them will receive their patronage for free if they have held any one or combination of these positions for the six months prior to their renewal.

 The Board of Directors shall consist of seven (7) Directors (Section IV E).
 The number of Directors shall never consist of less than three (3) individuals.
 Directors may not serve in any elected positions of the Organization during their term.
 In addition, members of the Board of Directors will each have a yearly discretionary fund that may be used toward expenses directly encountered in their Underground Theater duties such as travel, convention attendance fees, helping troupes in need, promotional materials, props, or other necessities.